Check out some must-do activities while visiting Walla Walla Washington

 Our favorite places to stay in Walla Walla

-I think we all know Airbnb is a great option if you don’t want to stay in a hotel.
+I think we all know Airbnb is a great option if you want to stay in a house.
 If you are wanting to stay in a unique hotel in downtown Walla Walla, we’d suggest checking out the Marcus Whitman hotel.

 The Marcus Whitman hotel in Walla Walla is a historic landmark that offers guests a unique and memorable experience.
 The hotel is named after Dr. Marcus Whitman, who was one of the first white settlers in the area and played a significant role in the early history of Washington state.